junwatu/automated-content-generation/blogs/README.md

 ### Stable Diffusion for Image Generation

 Stable Diffusion is used for generating images automatically for website content.
-We employ the [Deep.ai](deep.ai) website for image generation because hosting Stable Diffusion on a standalone PC or cloud can be tedious and expensive.
-It is simpler to use an API call from Deep.ai instead.
+We employ the [deep.ai](deep.ai) website for image generation because hosting Stable Diffusion on a standalone PC or cloud can be tedious and expensive.
+It is simpler to use an API call from deep.ai instead.

 ### GridDB for efficient data storage